Michalek007/REST-API/README.md

-# REST-API
+# REST-API-Template
-Rest API made in framework Flask with CRUD, user authentication (Jason Web Token) and database created using SQLAlchemy.
+RESTful API template made in microframework Flask with CRUD, user authentication (Jason Web Token) and database created using SQLAlchemy.